-Lisdexamfetamine dimesylate, popularly known as Vyvanse, treats attention deficit hyperactivity disorder.
+Lisdexamfetamine dimesylate, popularly known as Vyvanse, treats attention deficit hyperactivity disorder (ADHD).
 Children (aged six years and above) and adults use this prescription.
 Doctors also use it to treat binge eating disorder (BED).
 Vyvanse belongs to a class of medicines referred to as central nervous system stimulants (CNS).

 Vyvanse increases focus and control while also reducing restlessness.
 The product works by altering the amounts of specific natural substances in your brain.
 Vyvanse is available in the following forms:

 Take Vyvanse orally in the morning, regardless of whether you have eaten or not.
 Afternoon doses should be avoided due to potential insomnia.
 You should swallow the capsules whole or open them and mix the contents with water, juice, or yogurt.
 Take the resulting mixture immediately.
 Do not store it for later use.